Some collapsing operations for 2-dimensional precubical sets: Abstract

 \section{Abstract}

-Precubical sets, i.e., cubical sets without degeneracies, can be used to model systems of concurrently executing processes.
+In this paper, we consider 2-dimensional precubical sets, which can be used to model systems of two concurrently executing processes.
 From the point of view of concurrency theory, two precubical sets can be considered equivalent if their geometric realizations have the same directed homotopy type relative to the extremal elements in the sense of P. Bubenik.
-We give conditions under which it is possible to collapse an edge or to eliminate a cube and a free face in a 2-dimensional precubical set to obtain an equivalent smaller one.
-We use our results to construct small models of some simple precubical sets.
+We give easily verifiable conditions under which it is possible to reduce a 2-dimensional precubical set to an equivalent smaller one by collapsing an edge or eliminat\nolinebreak ing a square and one or two free faces.
+We also look at some simple standard examples in order to illustrate how our results can be used to construct small models of 2-dimensional precubical sets.